 It never fails that people’s attitudes precipitously dip during pandemics and it takes little imagination to see why.

 If it is from long weeks and months being cooped up at home under mandatory lockdown with no fun and not even co-workers to keep them company, or from the stress that is attendant with an inherently life-threatening situation, be it from the germ or from financial implosion, it makes no difference.

-Criminals of all stripes have historically taken advantage of societal disruptions to ply their trade and there is no reason to think that just because there is a potentially lethal pathogen going around that they will do any different.
+Bad guys of all stripes have historically taken advantage of societal disruptions to ply their trade and there is no reason to think that just because there is a potentially lethal pathogen going around that they will do any different.

 Indeed, the climate and terrain of society, as it were, is likely to play into their favor: if everyone is wearing masks, hoods and assorted identity concealing-garb this will not only make identifying them far harder but also help them blend into a crowd when they need to make their escape.

-Your best bet for defending yourself from such bold and ruthless criminals is a firearm along with the skills to use it.
+Your best bet for defending yourself from such bold and ruthless people is a firearm along with the skills to use it.
 Additionally, a firearm’s best advantage, range, is doubly important during a pandemic when your attacker might be a carrier of the pathogen themselves.

 The gun is a weapon that will do very little good, and indeed you can be a bigger hazard to yourself then your opponent if you do not have training and significant practice in its use under stress.
 Make sure you get armed and get the training before the pandemic takes hold.